anuvirtane/melody_markov/documentation/progress_report_week_2.md

 Play with the simple Trie.
 Make unit tests for it.
 Add test coverage and pylint.
 Time spent: 2 h

+Find out why test coverage was so low.
+Add .coveragerc file to exclude test folders from coverage.
+Also write a couple more unit tests.

-Time spent in total: 10 h
+Time spent in total: 10,5 h